MAVRICK-1/a2a/README.md

 ## Binary Installation

-You can also build and install `kubestellar` as a standalone binary.
-This will also create aliases for `kubectl` and `ks`.
+If you prefer to build `kubestellar` from source and install it manually, follow these steps.
+This process will create a standalone binary and its aliases (`ks`, `kubectl-a2a`).

 1.  **Install PyInstaller:**